Jordan Williams, DPT

 Jordan uses a blend of advanced manual therapy skills and therapeutic exercise to achieve success in the treatment of his patients.
 He earned his bachelor of science in physiology with minors in Spanish and chemistry from The University of Arizona in 2006.
 He became fluent in Spanish while working and living in Tucson.
 He is a graduate from the Doctorate of Physical Therapy program at Northern Arizona University, where he founded a club that focused on manual skills practice and development.
 He has worked in the outpatient orthopedic physical therapy setting since 2006 in different capacities.
 Jordan has had experience in the worker’s comp setting, post-surgical rehabilitation, athletic focused rehab, and a skilled nursing facility.
-Jordan is experienced in diagnosing and treating concussion and post concussion symptoms.
-Concussion care and treatment was the topic of his doctoral capstone.
-He has experience performing bike fitting and has helped many patients become pain free through changes made to riding style and proper bike fitting.
-During his free time he likes to mountain bike, play the bass, and hike and camp with his wife and three children.
+Concussion care and treatment was the topic of his doctoral capstone and he has experience with concussion treatment.
+Dr. Jordan loves to work with an active patient population, from young to old.
+He is a certified Level 2 Running Gait analyst with RunDNA and also performs bike fitting.
+He has been helping runners and bikes to become pain free during their sport for years.
+During his free time he likes to mountain bike, play the bass, and camp with his wife and three children.

 Amanda Kimmel, PTA